Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Results and discussion

+We start describing our results disregarding SOC.
+The energy bands obtained from the diagonalization of $H_0$ in Eq.~\eqref{TNNh} are shown in Fig.~\ref{bandsNN}(a) along with the ones with nearest neighbors, for the sake of comparison.
+As it can be seen, both NN and TNN approximations coincide in a very small vicinity of the $K$ point, although they sharply diverge away from it.
+As shown in~\cite{Liu2013}, the TNN approximation describes well the topmost valence and two bottommost conduction bands throughout the BZ.
+Since optical excitations occur mostly in this energy region, a model of the optical susceptibility in this energy range is justified.
+Figure~\ref{bandsNN}(b) depicts the density of states for both the NN and TNN approximations as calculated using a 2D modification of the linear tetrahedral method~\cite{Lehmann1972}.

 Figure~\ref{fig:chi}(a) shows the imaginary (solid line) and real (dashed line) parts of the only independent component of the linear optical susceptibility, $\chi^{\scp (1)}_{xx}$.
-Because WS$_2$ monolayer has a direct band gap, the onset of $\text{Im}[\chil]$ appears for energies greater than the gap size, $\text{min}[\e_{cv}(\bm{k})]$, indicated by the vertical dotted line in Fig.~\ref{fig:chi}(a).
-The local maxima at energies roughly equal to 1.86 eV, 2.73 eV and 3.06 eV (indicated by arrows) have been reported before using {\it ab initio} calculations with the projector augmented-wave method~\cite{Wang2015}.
-However, the sharp maximum around 4 eV has been shown to the smaller than the ones around 2.73 eV and 3.06 eV.
+Because WS$_2$ monolayer has a direct band gap, the onset of $\text{Im}[\chil]$ appears for energies greater than the gap size, $\text{min}[\e_{cv}(\bm{k})]=1.81\,$eV, indicated by the vertical dotted line in Fig.~\ref{fig:chi}(a).
+The local maxima at energies roughly equal to $\hw=1.86\,$, $2.73\,$ and $3.06\,$eV (indicated by arrows) have been reported before using {\it ab initio} techniques with the projector augmented-wave method~\cite{Wang2015}.
+However, the sharp maximum around $\hw=4\,$eV has been shown to the smaller than the ones around $2.73\,$eV and $3.06\,$eV.
 This discrepancy might have its origin in the small number of bands we are using: since $\chil$ depends on $\delta(\e_{cv}-\hw)$, the higher the photon energy $\hw$, the more conductions bands are needed to match the condition $\e_{cv}=\hw$.
-In this regard, we can say that the three band approximation gives reliable results up to, say, 3.5 eV.
+In this regard, we can say that the three-band approximation gives reliable results up to, say, 3.5 eV.
+These results differ from those obtained when including many-body effects most importantly in the absence of excitonic peaks below the band gap, as they appear when solving the Bethe-Salpeter equation~\cite{Chaves2017}, and as it is observed in reflectivity measurements~\cite{Li2014}.